 ABOUT AMERICAN CREED

-Pulitzer Prize-winning historian David M. Kennedy and former Secretary of State Condoleezza Rice come together from different perspectives to investigate the idea of a shared American creed.
-Their spirited dialogue frames a powerful set of stories about citizen-activists who are disrupting today’s divisiveness and bringing communities together to realize new visions of America’s promise across deep divides.
+In this PBS Special, Pulitzer Prize-winning historian David M. Kennedy and former Secretary of State Condoleezza Rice come together from very different perspectives to investigate the idea of a shared American creed.
+Their spirited dialogue frames a powerful set of stories about citizen-activists who are disrupting today’s divisiveness and bringing communities together to realize new visions of America’s promise in turbulent times.